 102.8 Referenced codes and standards.
-The codes and standards referenced in this code shall be those that are listed in Chapter 13 and such codes, when specifically adopted, and standards shall be considered as part of the requirements of this code to the prescribed extent of each such reference.
+The codes and standards referenced in this code shall be those that are listed in Chapter 15 and such codes, when specifically adopted, and standards shall be considered as part of the requirements of this code to the prescribed extent of each such reference.
 Where the differences occur between provisions of this code and the referenced standards, the provisions of this code shall be the minimum requirements.
-Whenever amendments have been adopted to the referenced codes and standards, each reference to said code and standard shall be considered to reference the amendments as well.
-Any reference to NFPA 70 or the ICC Electrical Code shall mean the Electrical Code as adopted.
+Whenever amendments have been adopted to the referenced codes and standards, each reference to said code and standard shall be considered to reference the adopted amendments.
+Any reference to NFPA 70 or the National Electrical Code (NEC) shall mean the Electrical Code as adopted.